Skip to content

 Correction Logging

-When the user corrects a system output (changes domain, priority, scheduled time), the correction is logged:
+When the user corrects a system output (changes domain, priority, scheduled time), the correction is logged automatically via the event-driven pipeline.

 Field Type Description